idaholab/moose/modules/doc/content/sqa/moose_sdd.md

 simulation.
 The design of these systems is fluid and is managed through agile methods and ticket request system on the Github.org website.

-!sqa-end!
+!template-end!

-!sqa! item key=requirements-cross-reference
+!template! item key=requirements-cross-reference

 !sqa cross-reference

-!sqa-end!
+!template-end!